A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Burnt Creek | Greenwood | Lost Town | 1873-1874 | |

-Bursaw’s Mills, Bourassa’s Mills. | Wabaunsee | Lost Town | Indian village near Maple Hill. | |
+Bursaw’s Mills, Bourassa’s Mills | Wabaunsee | Lost Town | Indian village near Maple Hill. | |

-Bushnell | Sumner | Lost Town | The post office here Ninnescah in February 1878.
-It closed in November 1879. | |
+Bushnell | Sumner | Lost Town | 1878-1879 | The post office moved from Ninnescah. |

 Butler | Washington | Lost Town | ||